Fruit curd

+Fruit curd is a dessert spread and topping.
+It is usually made with citrus fruit, though may be made with other fruits.
+Curds are often used as spreads and as flavourings.

+Description

 Fruit curd is a dessert spread and topping usually made with citrus fruit, such as lemon, lime, orange, grapefruit or tangerine.
-Other flavor variations include passion fruit, mango, and berries such as raspberries, cranberries or blackberries.
-The basic ingredients are beaten egg yolks, sugar, fruit juice, and zest, which are gently cooked together until thick and then allowed to cool, forming a soft, smooth, flavorful spread.
+Other flavor variations include passion fruit (or lilikoi), mango, and berries such as raspberries, cranberries or blackberries.
+The basic ingredients of fruit curd are beaten egg yolks, sugar, fruit juice, and zest, which are gently cooked together until thick and then allowed to cool, forming a soft, smooth, flavorful spread.
 The egg yolks are usually tempered in the cooking process to prevent their coagulation.
 Some recipes also include egg whites or butter.